Curious about how Honeycomb works? Check out the guide below for all of the details!

 Accessing funds on an investment crowdfunding platform such as Honeycomb takes two steps.

-Investment Campaign - If the business is extended a Honeycomb term sheet, the business owner works alongside the Honeycomb Credit team to build an investment campaign page and file the necessary documents with the SEC.
+Investment Offering - If the business is extended a Honeycomb term sheet, the business owner works alongside the Honeycomb Credit team to build an investment offering page and file the necessary documents with the SEC.
 Interested investors (both accredited and unaccredited) can then invest in the offering.

 4.1 Step 1: Credit Analysis

-Not every business interested in running a Honeycomb might get the chance to run a campaign.
+Not every business interested in running a Honeycomb might get the chance to run an offering.
 As a funding portal, Honeycomb conducts due-diligence to protect investors from fraudulent offerings and evaluates the creditworthiness of potential borrowers.
 Additionally, Honeycomb sets the terms of the crowdfunded loan.